Convex bodies with centrally symmetric sections: Introduction

-Rogers also conjectured that if $x$ was not the centre of $K$ then it is an ellipsoid.
-This conjecture was first proved by P. W. Aitchison, C. M. Petty, and C. A. Rogers \cite{false_centre}, when $x \in \inte K$, and, the general case, by D. G. Larman \cite{larman}.
-Later a simpler proof was given by L. Montejano and E. Morales-Amaya in \cite{Falso_MM}.
-Such Theorem is known as the False Center Theorem.
+\begin{theorem}[Rogers] Let $K\subset\mathbb R^n$ be a convex body, $n\geq 3$, and $x\in\mathbb R^n$.
+If all the $2$-dimensional sections of $K$ through $x$ have a center of symmetry, then $K$ has a centre of symmetry. \end{theorem} Rogers also conjectured that if $x$ was not the center of $K$ then it is an ellipsoid.
+Aitchison, Petty, and Rogers first proved this conjecture \cite{false_centre} when $x \in \inte K$, and, in the general case, by Larman \cite{larman}.
+Later, a simpler proof was given by Montejano and Morales-Amaya in \cite{Falso_MM}.
+Such a theorem is known as the False Centre Theorem.

-In this note we prove, on the one hand, a result in $\Rn$ which is a variant of the False Center Theorem when, instead of considering concurrent planes, we consider planes tangent to a given sphere.
-It can be considered as a progress about a problem due to J. A. Barker and D. Larman \cite{Barker}.
-On the other hand, we prove a result in $\Rn$ which is a variant of a Theorem of L. Montejano which is a characterization of a ball in terms of concurrent section of constant width \cite{monteja}.
+Theorem~\ref{mozart} is a variant of the False Centre Theorem: When, instead of considering concurrent planes, we consider planes tangent to a given sphere.
+It can be considered as a progress on a problem due to Barker and Larman \cite{Barker}.

-In order to present our results we need the following definitions.
-Let $K\subset \mathbb{R}^n$ be a convex body, $n\geq 3$.
-We say that $K$ satisfies the \textit{Barker-Larman Condition} if there exists a sphere $B\subset \text{int} K$ such that for every supporting hyperplane $\Pi$ of $B$ the section $\Pi \cap K$ is centrally symmetric.
-On the other hand, we say that $K$ satisfies the \textit{Montejano Condition} if there exists a sphere $B\subset \text{int} K$ such that for every supporting hyperplane $\Pi$ of $B$ the section $\Pi \cap K$ is a body of constant width.